Albert0i/probabilistic-data-structure/README.2.md

 ### Probabilistic Data Structure (Part 2/3)

 #### Prologue
 **Enough is enough!** I am a software developer NOT mathematician...
 What the dickens to learn inner workings of PDS?
 My son, things won’t always go smoothly in life, even a little drizzle can save many grains.
+Chances are these little bit techniques may help in your big project in near future... you never know...
+Insteas of making this project more real I decided to make it more funny...
 To be honest...
 Around 90% of code is written by AI, 9% of code borrows  from [here](https://github.com/redis-developer/finding-bigfoot-with-semantic-search), the last 1% is written by myself.

 #### I. [Great Expectations](https://youtu.be/QN6hchvzwjA)